 The Melody Transcatheter Pulmonary Valve (TPV) and the Ensemble Transcatheter Valve Delivery System are used together for percutaneous replacement of a dysfunctional pulmonary valve.
 The Melody valve consists of a section of bovine jugular vein with an intact native venous valve.
 The transcatheter delivery system consists of a balloon-in-balloon catheter with a retractable sheath and distal cup into which the valve is placed.
 The procedure is performed on a beating heart without the use of cardiopulmonary bypass.
-In January 2010, the Melody TPV, and the Ensemble Transcatheter Valve Delivery System (Medtronic) were approved by FDA under the HDE program and more recently in February of 2017 the FDA approval of the Melody system was expanded to include patients with a dysfunctional surgical bioprosthetic valve (valve-in-valve).

 The Edwards SAPIEN XT Transcatheter Heart Valve (Pulmonic) (Edwards Lifesciences) is composed of a stainless-steel frame with bovine pericardial tissue leaflets and available in 23- and 26-mm sizes.
-It includes a delivery accessories system.
-On February 29, 2016, it was approved by FDA as a supplement "for use in pediatric and adult patients with a dysfunctional, noncompliant Right Ventricular Outflow Tract (RVOT) conduit with a clinical indication for intervention and either pulmonary regurgitation ≥ moderate and/or mean RVOT gradient ≥ 35 mmHg."
+It includes a delivery accessories system and is approved for use in pediatric and adult patients with a dysfunctional, noncompliant Right Ventricular Outflow Tract (RVOT) conduit with a clinical indication for intervention and either pulmonary regurgitation $\geq$ moderate and/or mean RVOT gradient $\geq$ 35 mmHg.

-The Medtronic Harmony Transcatheter Pulmonary Valve (TPV) System is the first FDA-approved (March 2021) transcatheter valve system specifically designed for use in the management of pediatric and adult patients with severe pulmonary regurgitation who have a native or surgically repaired right ventricular outflow tract (RVOT) and are clinically indicated for surgical pulmonary valve replacement.
+The Medtronic Harmony Transcatheter Pulmonary Valve (TPV) System is the first FDA-approved transcatheter valve system specifically designed for use in the management of pediatric and adult patients with severe pulmonary regurgitation who have a native or surgically repaired right ventricular outflow tract (RVOT) and are clinically indicated for surgical pulmonary valve replacement.